So what do I need?

 Number 1: A Web Server

 I can already hear the screams of panic going up!
 Calm down!
-It's not as bad as all that!
+It's not as

-You can run some free web server software on your computer - just for development purposes - without having to spend a dime on any more equipment and without having to learn too much about it.
-First, let's look at why we need a web server.
+having to learn too much about it.
+First, let's look at why we need a web

 Dreamweaver MX creates sites using five main technologies - ASP, ASP.NET, JSP, PHP and ColdFusion.
 These are all systems which require processing of the pages to be done by the server.
 It's really what makes Dreamweaver MX different from previous versions.
 In order to see your pages working, you need a server to do the processing for you.
 Otherwise it's like working with a blindfold on.